fafalone/Lems64/README.md

 **Current status: twinBASIC Beta 304 fixes the few remaining minor bugs, so Lems/Lems64 is now working near perfectly!**

+**Update (19 May 2023, v1.5.13.4):** Temporary workaround for level select icons by setting them manually via API.

 ## Versions
 There are three versions currently in the repository to work around this: